sixty7ss/code-samples/README.md

 ### Style & Structure

 This is an example of my typical directory structure, code style, and code standards.
+Files that begin with an underscore were not written by me, but are part of our standard model and are included to demonstrate structure.
+I do, however, add theme-specific code as necessary.

 [code sample source](https://github.com/sixty7ss/code-samples/tree/master/Style%20Structure)